MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 <!-- ====================================================================== -->
 ## Step 5 - Copy the WV2DeploymentVSInstallerSample folder into a Packages folder

+This step applies to all of the approaches (1, 2, or 3).

-1. Copy the `WV2DeploymentVSInstallerSample` folder, and paste it into either one of the following folders:
+1. Copy the `<repo-location>\WebView2Samples\SampleApps\WV2DeploymentVSInstallerSample\` folder, and paste it into either one of the following folders:

    * `<drive>:\Program Files (x86)\Microsoft SDKs\ClickOnce Bootstrapper\Packages\`